Identity Theft Prevention Checklist

 Follow this checklist for your identity's security

-This comprehensive checklist provides a guide to protecting your identity and
+This comprehensive checklist provides a guide to protecting your identity and your financial security!

 What is identity theft?